BingyuMao/BingyuMao.github.io/_pages/cv.md

 *Natural Language Processing Research Intern*

-• Standardization of drug terminology completed by Python:

-Normalized the drug dataset NCCD from the Chinese Food and Drug Administration;

-Used web crawler technique to map drugs from NCCD to RxNorm.
+- Normalized the drug dataset NCCD from the Chinese Food and Drug Administration using Python and web crawler techniques to map drugs from NCCD to RxNorm;

-• Electronic medical record labeling completed by Plato.
+- Labeled electronic health records (EHR) using Plato.

 ## Activities